 gets the job done

 I feel somewhat philanthropic when working with Sellers to bring their property to market.
 I feel a duty to tell them what they need to hear, not what they want to hear.
-According to your priorities, I will customize our approach to get the price you want, when you want it.
+I will customize our approach according to your priorities to get the price you want when you want it.

 Our customized approach to preparing your property for market lays the groundwork for us to find the right buyer.